sticklight-io/declarai/docs/docs/src/features/chat/chat-memory/index.md

 ## Setting up a memory
-Setting up a memory is done by passing chat_memory as a keyword argument to the `declarai.experimental.chat` decorator.
+Setting up a memory is done by passing `chat_history` as a keyword argument to the `declarai.experimental.chat` decorator.

 ```py
 from declarai import Declarai